bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     > nothing to commit, working tree clean
     ```

-You are now ready to compile.
+You are now ready to compile the latest LISF source code.

 -----

-## Compiling LIS Components
+## Compiling LISF Components

 This section will provide a brief overview of the process to build the LIS executable from the source code (i.e., compiling).
-More information can be found in the [LIS Users' Guide](https://modelingguru.nasa.gov/docs/DOC-2634) (see *Section 5.4.
+More information can be found in the [LIS User's Guide](https://modelingguru.nasa.gov/docs/DOC-2634) (see *Section 5.4.
 Build Instructions*).
+The same process is followed for LDT and LVT.

-1. From the `LISF/` directory, run the configure script inside the `lis/` directory:
+1. From the `LISF/` directory, change into the `lis/` directory and run the configure script:

     ```sh
     % cd lis
     % ./configure
     ```

-    You will then be asked to select your configuration options.
-Note that for some settings, the default option is sufficient and you can simply press *Enter*.
-For others, you may want to select another option (e.g., NetCDF settings).
-Again, more details about these settings may be found in the LIS documentation.
+    You will be asked to select your compile configuration options.
+To use the default setting, simply press *Enter*.
+To use a non-default setting, enter the appropriate option based on the prompt (i.e., 1 to enable or 0 to disable) and press *Enter*.
+For this exercise, the default settings will suffice.
+    Again, more details about these settings may be found in the LISF documentation.

     ```sh
     > Choose the following configure options:
     > Parallelism (0-serial, 1-dmpar, default=1):
     > Optimization level (-3=strict checks with warnings, -2=strict checks, -1=debug, 0,1,2,3, default=2):
     > Assume little/big_endian data format (1-little, 2-big, default=2):
     > Use GRIBAPI/ECCODES?
-(0-neither, 1-gribapi, 2-eccodes, default=1): 2
+(0-neither, 1-gribapi, 2-eccodes, default=2):
     > Enable AFWA-specific grib configuration settings?
 (1-yes, 0-no, default=0):
     > Use NETCDF?
 (1-yes, 0-no, default=1):
     > NETCDF version (3 or 4, default=4):
-    # the following netcdf compression flags are turned off to speed up writing netcdf files
+    # the following netcdf options are set to "off" to speed up writing netcdf files
     > NETCDF use shuffle filter?
 (1-yes, 0-no, default = 1): 0
     > NETCDF use deflate filter?
 (1-yes, 0-no, default = 1): 0
     > NETCDF use deflate level?
 (1 to 9-yes, 0-no, default = 9): 0